 This promises to be a scintillating, unforgettable journey, a blissful, five-day springtime holiday in the lovely month of April—all at exceptional CountryClubuk rates.
 It will make a special, never-to-be-forgotten anniversary or birthday celebration, or one of those iconic trips to experience in every lifetime.
 This is an exclusive CountryClubuk arrangement with Belmond, owners of the Venice Simplon-Orient-Express, and the London to Venice run in this, high season, is the most coveted Orient-Express route.
 We urge you to book now, as we have only six cabins on the great train.

-You are also welcome to extend the pleasure by adding extra nights in Venice—or in London, perhaps enjoying a five-star night at hotels in easy reach of Victoria, such as The Ritz, or The Goring, at exclusive advantageous Club Members’ rates, to begin the journey in suitably fine style.
+You are welcome to extend the pleasure by adding extra nights in Venice—or in London, perhaps enjoying a five-star night at hotels in easy reach of Victoria, such as The Ritz, or The Goring, at exclusive advantageous Club Members’ rates, to begin the journey in suitably fine style.
 And if you wish to take the Venice Simplon-Orient-Express on its way back from Venice to London, just let us know!